toby-j/portfolio/README.md

-# A pure CSS, HTML Portfolio site made to deploy on GitHub Pages
+# portfolio

+Pure HTML minimal portfolio site with TailwindCSS

 Feel free to fork, edit and deploy your own on Pages!